markus-schaffer/shm-truncated-analyses/README.md

 ## Processing steps
 The code files are supposed to be run in the numbered order.
 ## Important notice
 The data used in the before mentioned publication is not included in the repository as the authors have not the right to distribute the data.
-The code expects as input as .csv file with the following layout:
+The code expects as input a .csv file with the following layout:
 | ID | Time | Total |
 | ------------- | ------------- | ------------- |
 | Unique ID for each building | Hourly timestamps for every meter reading| Total recoded energy use for the respective hour in Wh |